Last Updated: Jul 15, 2024 Value Broking 5 Mins 2.3K

 The Logic of Charging Margins in Equity Trades

-The system of margin brings the assurance of enough resources available for traders.
-With enough resources, you can fulfill your obligations.
+The margin system ensures that enough resources are available for traders.
+With enough resources, you can fulfil your obligations.
 The prices of futures are volatile.
 There is a possibility of more than one margin call each day.
 It is the responsibility of the futures exchange to decide margin requirements.
 There will be an increase in margin requirements when the volatile market prices.
 Thus, it is like dealing with the added risk of daily price fluctuations in the market.
-The adjustment of margin requirements to trade lower and reflect the lower risk during volatility fall in a particular market.
+The adjustment of margin requirements to trade lower and reflect the lower risk during a market’s volatility fall.

 Interest and Penalty on Margins

-Margin interest means the interest applicable on loans between you and your broker, depending upon your investments.
+Margin interest is the interest applicable on loans between you and your broker, depending upon your investments.
 For example, a short sale of stock requires borrowing first on margin.
 After that, you have to sell it to a buyer.
-While buying on margin allows you to avail of leverage strategies which means buying more shares than with limited cash.
+Buying on margin allows you to use leverage strategies, which means buying more shares than with limited cash.

-Although the accumulation of margin interest happens daily, you will have to pay for it monthly.
+Although the accumulation of margin interest happens daily, you must pay for it monthly.
 To compute the daily interest rate, the settled margin debit balance is multiplied by the annual interest rate while dividing the outcome by 360.
-The debit balance amount helps know the annual interest rate on a specific day.
+The debit balance amount helps you know the annual interest rate on a specific day.

 SEBI imposes a margin shortfall penalty on a trade without the following factors.